yasmin-araujo/ReactAuth0/README.md

 # ReactAuth0

-App made for "Securing React Apps with Auth0" online course powered by Pluralsight
+App created for the online course "Securing React Apps with Auth0", powered by Pluralsight

 <!-- ## Technologies